Kishanx08/img-hosting/README.md

 # Image Hosting API for ShareX

 This is a simple image hosting API that can be used with ShareX for uploading images.
-It uses Cloudinary for image storage and can be deployed to Heroku.
+It uses local storage for image storage and can be deployed to any server, including Google Cloud VM.

 ## Features

 - Image upload endpoint with authentication
-- Cloudinary integration for reliable image storage
+- Local storage for uploaded images
 - CORS enabled
-- Ready for Heroku deployment
+- Ready for deployment on any server
 - ShareX compatible

 ## Setup